Thurs 19th May 2022 –

 When the two former Lodges amalgamated in 2011 we were left with a dilemma of what to do with the existing Mark Tokens as both Lodges had significant stocks of their unique tokens.
 At that time it was decided to keep both tokens and pay “double wages” to the craftsmen.
 Nearly ten years on we have exhausted our stocks and will soon be striking a new token that represents our amalgamated Lodge.
 We will be considering the creation of a set of enameled tokens which will please those enthusiastic collectors.

-Although the old Lodge of Kelso No. 58 has minutes showing their existence prior to 1701, the Lodge’s connection to the Abbey at Kelso has often been speculated to be linked to the stonemason’s Lodges from its foundation in 1128 although there is no evidence to that claim.
+Although the old Lodge of Kelso No. 58 has minutes suggesting their existence prior to 1701, this is challenged by the historian Prof David Stevenson, see “The First Minute – Kelso 17 December 1701″ The Lodge’s connection to the Abbey at Kelso has also been speculated to be linked to the stonemason’s Lodges from its foundation in 1128, although again, there is no evidence to support that claim.